Course feedback questionnaire

 Meaningful and constructive feedback is highly appreciated.
 Before responding to the questionnaire, it is essential to read the good practice of giving feedback.

 From the first day of the new semester, the courses of the new semester are open for assessment for learners who have assessed the required number of courses of the previous semester.
-Learners who have not assessed the required number of courses of the previous semester by the beginning of the new semester can still see the courses of the previous semester.
+Students who have not assessed the required number of courses of the previous semester by the beginning of the new semester can still see the courses of the previous semester.

 b.
 In addition to clause a, teaching staff members can see answers to open-ended questions about the courses they teach.